-- a) Permits the horse to enter all classes of which it is eligible. - b) Reserves an individual stall. - c) Is applied to plaques and ribbons. - d) Permits use of a shared tack stall. - 6) Entry Fees are non-refundable unless request is approved and scratched by the show secretary by September 1, 2020.
-Refund should be requested by letter by the Extension agent to VA Tech Horse Show Coordinator at 540-231-6345 or faxed to 540-231-3010.
-(See specific ruling on scratches just prior to and after the show). - 7) All entry checks will be cashed upon receipt and entry may be returned or disqualified in the event of a returned check.
+- a) Permits the horse to enter all classes of which it is eligible.

+- b) Reserves an individual stall.

+- c) Is applied to plaques and ribbons.

+- d) Permits use of a shared tack stall.

+- 6) Entry Fees are non-refundable unless request is approved and scratched by the show manager by September 1, 2021.
+Refund should be requested by letter or email by the Extension agent to Sandy Arnold at horse4h@vt.edu.
+(See specific ruling on scratches just prior to and after the show).

+7) All entry checks will be cashed upon receipt and entry may be returned or disqualified in the event of a returned check.
 There is a \$25.00 charge on all returned checks.